 Yes!
-We believe in our tours’ authenticity.
-You will ACTUALLY get to visit Iranian Nomads and live with them for a few days.
+We pride ourselves in our tours’ authenticity.
+You will get to visit ACTUAL Iranian Nomads and live with them for a few days.
 You will leave this trip with a lifetime of memories and experiences.
-Also, 30% of profits go directly to nomadic families.
+Also, 30% of profits go directly to the nomadic families.

-You can go & live with 5 nomadic tribes: Bakhtiari, Qashqai, Shahsevan, Baluch & Sangsari nomads.
-But we do Kooch with Bakhtiari nomads who are the only remaining migrating nomads in Iran & they are in Zagros Mountains.
+There are 5 nomadic tribes in Iran: Bakhtiari, Qashqai, Shahsevan, Baluch & Sangsari nomads.
+But we usually Kooch with the Bakhtiari nomads who are the only remaining migrating nomads in Iran, residing in the Zagros Mountains.

-Because of the secluded nature of our nomadic trips, cell phone service may be a little spottier than normal.
+Due to the secluded nature of our nomadic trips, cell phone services may be a little spottier than normal.
 You may not get any reception for a few days—if this is the case, embrace the opportunity to unplug and relax!
-Luckily, some Kooch spots may have reception occasionally.
+It can be an ideal digital detox opportunity!
+Some Kooch spots may have reception occasionally.
 However, note that there is no Wi-Fi while we are in the mountains.

-We bring a few bottles of water with ourselves and we refill them with fresh spring water along the way (these sources of water are crystal clean and used by the nomads themselves).
+We bring a few bottles of water with us and refill them with fresh spring water along the way (these sources of water are crystal clear and used by the nomads themselves).
 We also bring water filters to use if necessary.

 The minimum Kooch time is 5 days.
 We usually join the nomads’ odyssey for 7 days.
-To increase the benefits of your genuine nomadic experience, nature, and disconnecting, we recommend slow-travelers stay for ten days.
+To increase the benefits of your genuine nomadic experience, nature, and digital disconnection, we recommend slow-travelers to stay for ten days.

 Yes, you can!
-We have varying levels of tours that are perfect for people of different physical fitness.
-The most important requirement is to have love for nature, people, and cultures!
+We have different tour packages, some of which are fit for people of less physical fitness.
+The most important requirement is to have an interest in and love for nature, people, and cultures!
 All the rest can be fixed.
 For example, there are nomad families that do a slower version of Kooch, while some others take more difficult routes and do it faster.

 You can learn more about Dos & Don’ts here.